 - Partner with communities.
 Child sexual exploitation is a complicated phenomenon that must be tackled through the involvement of a range of stakeholders across all levels.
 Work with existing local child protection networks and well-known organizations to promote wider awareness of and respect for children’s rights.
 Life-skills training for youth peer educators enables them to hold information sessions with adolescents on the ways to say NO.

-Contributing to the SDGS: This may seem daunting but the important thing to keep in mind is that it is not an all or nothing proposition.
-A useful first step is to take a little time to find the sweet spot(s) where there is overlap between company business drivers, the SDG targets and local development needs.
-Where there is overlap you decide how much time, effort and resources you want to or can afford to put in.
+Contribute to the SDGS: While this can seem daunting, the important thing to keep in mind is that it is not an all or nothing proposition.
+A useful first step is to take a little time to work out where there is overlap between company business drivers, the SDG targets and local development needs.
+Once you've worked out where these "sweet-spots" are you decide how much time, effort and resources you are prepared to commit.